NLM-OCCS/nlmfedcred/docs/config.md

 ## Default Options

-The defaults that apply to all named profiles are in a section called "[DEFAULT]" so as to avoid conflicting with the AWS named profile called "default".
+The defaults that apply to all named profiles are in a section called "[DEFAULT]".
 For example, to set the default role within AWS to one named "nlm_aws_users", you would write:

 ```ini